souhaiel1/MNIST_STM32/README.md

 - The second step is to implement  the touch sensor and user interface, which consists of writing zone on which the used is propmted to write a digit, a scaled down 28x28 image of what the user wrote (NN input), the NN prediction and a button to reset the UI.
 - The final step is to deploy the Neural Network and dispaly the most two significant probabilities i.e guesses of our CNN ( we want to see how accurate the predictions are in the presence of simularities because for example, handwritten 3 can be mistaken for an 8 and so on .. ).
 You can use Teraterm or putty to display the first two labels and their probabilities.

-Some test when the user input is
+Some test when the user input is 0,2 and 5 respectfully.
 <p align="center">
   <img src="https://github.com/souhaiel1/MNIST_STM32/blob/main//Images/test2.png" />
   <img src="https://github.com/souhaiel1/MNIST_STM32/blob/main//Images/test3.png" />
   <img src="https://github.com/souhaiel1/MNIST_STM32/blob/main//Images/test5.png" />
 </p>

+You can avoid using USART1  to print the probabilities on  teraterm or putty by simply displaying it directly on the touch screen.